-Allergies are hypersensitive immune responses to substances that either enter or come in contact with the body, such as pet dander, pollen or bee venom.
+Allergies are hypersensitive responses from the immune system to substances that either enter or come into contact with the body.

-If you are allergic to a substance, such as pollen, your immune system reacts to it as if it were a pathogen (a foreign harmful substance), and tries to destroy it.
+If a person is allergic to a substance, such as pollen, their immune system reacts to the substance as if it was foreign and harmful, and tries to destroy it.

 Fast facts on allergies

-- Allergies are the result of an inappropriately large immune response
+- Allergies are the result of an inappropriate immune response to a normally harmless substance.

 - Some of the most common allergens are dust, pollen, and nuts.
 They can cause sneezing, peeling skin, and vomiting.

 - To diagnose an allergy, a clinician may take a blood sample.